gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 You'd be amazed at how many C++ codebase in the wild that are a core part of a successful product earning millions and they basically do not compile.
 Well, if all the stars are aligned they do.
 But that's not what I'm talking about.
 I'm talking about reliably, consistently building on all platforms you support.
 No fuss, no 'I finally got it building after 3 weeks of hair-pulling' (this brings back some memories).
 It just works(tm).

 A small aparte here.
 I used to be really into Karate.
-We are talking about 3, 4 training sessions a week, etc. And I distincly remember one of my teachers telling me (picture a wise Asian sifu - actualy my teacher was a bald white guy kind of looking like Steve Ballmer):
+We are talking about 3, 4 training sessions a week, etc. And I distinctly remember one of my teachers telling me (picture a wise Asian sifu - actually my teacher was a bald white guy kind of looking like Steve Ballmer):

 > You do not yet master this move.
 Sometimes you do and sometimes you don't, so you don't.
 When eating with a spoon, do you miss your mouth one of five times?

 And I carried that with me as a Software Engineer.
-'The new feature works' means it works everytime.
+'The new feature works' means it works every time.
 Not one out of five times.
 And so the build is the same.

 ### Write down the platforms you support